NJIT-Highlander-Racing-Electrical/Wheel-Speed-and-Suspension-Travel/README.md

 These could be used to detect when a white stripe passes by the emitter/receiver pair (like the CVT tachometer), but dirt, mud, and other substances can cover the sensors or the sensing target.

+# Suspension Travel Sensors

+The 2024-2025 vehicle will also be integrating four linear suspension travel sensors.
+These will give an analog reading which represents the linear position of the shocks.
+We can then use this data to extrapolate the displacement of the wheels.
+We are using the LPPS-22-200 sensors from HGSI which have a 200mm stroke.
+They are essentially just a linear potentiometer, so they can be used with a variety of supply voltages.

-## Electrical Design
+# Electrical Design

-These four sensors can be run to a single microcontroller located inside the vehicle, which can then transmit the data over CAN.
-Ideally, each sensor reading is interrupt-based on the microcontroller so that calculations for RPM can be done as fast as possible.
-Each sensor should have connectors so that it can easily be removed from the microcontroller/enclosure if needed.
-We will be using 3 pin aviation plug connectors to stay uniform in our connector types while preventing the ports from being mixed up with the 4-pin CAN/PWR connectors.
+These eight sensors (four wheel speed and four suspension travel) can be run to a single microcontroller located inside the vehicle, which can then transmit the data over CAN.
+Ideally, each wheel speed sensor reading is interrupt-based on the microcontroller so that calculations for RPM can be done as fast as possible.
+Suspension travel are analog so we will simply poll those for values Each sensor (at the enclosure side) has 3 pin aviation plug connectors.
+This prevents them from accidentally being connected to the general power/CAN bus while still maintaing our aviation plug standard.
+At the sensor side, each sensor uses a different, smaller in-line 3 pin connector so that the sensors themselves can be removed and replaced without removing the entire wiring harness.